Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Optimal energy landscapes in long chains

 \subsection{OQS Model II}

-We continue our investigation of transport, optimizing structures at finite temperatures using OQS Model II, as described by Eq. \eqref{lindT}.
-The results are shown in Figure \ref{fig:910_02_all_neg10plT_panel}(a)-(b).
-Unlike the Coherent Model and OQS Model I, we identify here several consistent trends across both short- and long-range tunneling chains.
-In both cases, the optimal energy profile takes on a ramp-like steadily decreasing form.
-This configuration can be rationalized: at moderate temperatures, it promotes forward transfer from the entrance to the exit site while effectively suppressing backflow.
+We extend our investigation to transport optimization at finite temperatures using OQS Model II, as defined in Eq. \eqref{lindT}.
+The results are shown in Fig. \ref{fig:figure10}(a)–(b).
+Unlike the Coherent Model and OQS Model I, we observe consistent trends across both short- and long-range tunneling chains.
+In each case, the optimal energy profile adopts a ramp-like, steadily decreasing form.
+This configuration is physically intuitive: at moderate temperatures, it facilitates forward transfer from the entrance to the exit site while effectively suppressing backflow.
 For short-range tunneling, we also observe the emergence of high-energy levels above both the entrance and exit sites.
-Similarly to the three-site models shown in Figs. \ref{fig:3sitet}(c) and (f), this arrangement reduces population buildup along the chain itself while enhancing accumulation at the exit site.
+Similarly to the three-site models shown in Figs. \ref{fig:figure4}(c) and (f), this arrangement reduces population buildup along the chain itself while enhancing accumulation at the exit site.

-Figure \ref{fig:910_02_all_neg10plT_panel}(c)-(d) show the population distributions corresponding to the optimized energy profiles, while Fig. \ref{fig:910_02_all_neg10plT_panel}(e)-(h) presents the off-diagonal elements of the density matrix.
-Interestingly, after the first one or two sites, the population in the chain {\it increases} towards the exit site, indicating on the accumulation of carriers towards the end of the chain due to the ramp potential.
+Figure \ref{fig:figure10}(c)-(d) show the population distributions corresponding to the optimized energy profiles, while Fig. \ref{fig:figure10}(e)-(h) presents the off-diagonal elements of the density matrix.
+Interestingly, after the first one or two sites, the population in the chain {\it increases} towards the exit site, indicating on the accumulation of carriers towards the end of the chain due to the decreasing ramp potential.
 Compared to optimal structures identified in OQS Model I, coherences in the finite-temperature model are more localized, extending only to about three neighboring sites for both short- and long-range tunneling cases.
-This is consistent with the ramp structure employed in OQS Model II.
-To highlight the robustness of these findings, Fig. \ref{fig:910_02_all_neg10plT_energies_efficiencies} compiles a set of energy profiles achieved during the optimization process, all consistently exhibiting the characteristic ramp-like structure.
+To highlight the robustness of these findings, Fig. \ref{fig:figure11} compiles a set of energy profiles achieved during the optimization process, all consistently exhibiting the characteristic ramp-like structure.

-In Appendix \ref{AppendixB}, we repeat the optimization process of OQS Model II for chains with five and six sites, see Fig. \ref{fig:56_02_all_neg10plT_panel}.
+In Appendix \ref{AppendixB}, we repeat the optimization process of OQS Model II for chains with five and six sites, see Fig. \ref{fig:figure21}.
 We observe similar trends, with the energy levels following a ramp structure and the density matrix showing a relatively localized nature.

 We summarize the key design principle for OQS Model II as follows: At moderate temperatures ($T\approx J_{max}$) and at weak system-environmental coupling $\Gamma_0T \ll1$, ramp-like, monotonically decreasing energy profiles are favored.
 These profiles support localized forward-moving carrier transport, and thus improve carrier collection at the exit site.
 Importantly, this design rule holds consistently across both short- and long-range tunneling models.